Luosuu/rsdp/readme.md

 In a word, RSDP removes the need of full materializtion of each single layer at computation, which is required by FSDP.
 In this way, RSDP mainly saves GPU memory usage from model weights, which can be particularly useful for fine-tuning large models on small datasets with few GPUs.

+More specifically, RSDP aggressively re-distributes sharded model slices among GPUs and performs partial computation with the input for that GPU after each re-distribution.
+Finally, each shard would have visited every GPU at different time and we can get the full output.

 ### When to use RSDP

 RSDP is useful when GPU memory is significantly occupied by model weights.